DamianPala/pyrepogen/README.md

 ##### Extra features

 - System Text Editor is used to prepare release message rather than a command line to improve comfort of releasing process.
 Furthermore by default in Text Editor window are written commit messages since last release tag, ordered from last to first.
 You can use them to prepare more reliable release message.
+  - **Markdown syntax** can be easily used to prepare a great release message.
 - Repository check before release regarding work tree, uncommited changes etc.
 - Entered a release tag during the release process are automatically checked with compliance to **Semantic Version**.
 - Entered a release tag less than the previous is instantly cached and refused.